Training

 Man with ear protectors aims a rifle

-Currently, in-house training is led by Lieutenant Matthew Dear who has extensive instructor training in the field of Law Enforcement.
-He is a Law Enforcement firearms instructor, TASER, and expandable baton instructor for our agency.
+Currently, in-house training is led by Captain Matthew Dear and Sergeant David Lopez who have extensive instructor training in the field of Law Enforcement.
+Captain Matthew Dear is a Law Enforcement firearms instructor, TASER, and expandable baton instructor for our agency.
+Sergeant David Lopez also completed a TASER and expandable baton instructor course.

-Officer David Lopez also completed a TASER and expandable baton instructor course.
-We certify not only our own staff but offer the training to area agencies.
+We certify not only our own staff but also offer the training to area agencies.

 Continuing Education and Training